wliu14/soma-task-tracker/README.md

 ### Part 1 — Due Dates

-- **Create:** TaskForm object that requires a title but optionally can include a due date and dependent TaskForm object
+- **Create:** The add-task form requires a title and supports an optional due date.
-- **Enforce:** A task's cannot be before its dependency’s due date and cannot be after a dependent’s due date when those dates exist
+- **Enforce:** A task due date cannot be earlier than any dependency due date, and cannot be later than any dependent due date (when those dates exist).
-- **Display:** Due date shown on the card with past dates use red styling and an “(OVERDUE)” label; future dates use green
+- **Display:** The due date is shown on each card; overdue dates are red with an “(OVERDUE)” label, and upcoming dates are green.
-- **Edit:** Give user's the ability to edit the due date and add / remove dependencies
+- **Edit:** Users can update due dates from each task card.

 ![Part 1 – Due Dates and Overdue](docs/part1-due-dates.png)